 Fast-Acting Stress-Relief Strategies That Work Well at Home

-1. Get a Hug From a Loved One: Even a 20 second hug can help to relax your entire body and mind.
+1. Give a hug to a Loved One: Even a 20-second hug can help to relax your entire body and mind.

 2. Enjoy Aromatherapy: Go outside and smell the flowers, light a candle, or use a diffuser.
-Scent is powerful in relaxing the mind.
+Scents are powerful in relaxing the mind.

 3. Create Artwork: Draw, paint, color, sing, dance; do something that sparks creativity in you.

 1. Eat a Balanced Diet: A poor diet can bring greater reactivity toward stress.
 Stress eating and reaching for high-fat, high-sugar foods can provide a temporary sense of relief that adds to your long-term stress.
 Refined carbs, like cookies and potato chips, can cause a spike in blood sugar.
 When your blood sugar crashes, you might experience more stress and anxiety.
 Consuming a healthy diet can help you combat stress over the long haul.

 2. Make Time for Leisure Activities: Leisure activities can be a wonderful way to relieve stress.
 Create the time for hobbies, games, or extra fun.